chunky-dev/docs/ChunkyDocs/docs/user_interface/render/advanced.md

 ---

-- `Shutdown computer when render completes` - Togglable
+- `Shutdown computer when render completes` - Toggleable

 - `Fast Fog` - Impacts the quality of fog rendering.
-Typically only noticable if viewing fog through alpha textures which is rare.
+Typically, only noticeable if viewing fog through alpha textures which is rare.

 - `Sky cache resolution` - Resolution of the rendered simulated sky.
 Lower values may boost rendering performance at the cost of sky model accuracy.
 Default 128.